Plutonomicon/plutonomicon/uplc.md

     DefaultUniData       :: DefaultUni (Esc Data)
 ```

-A primitive value is one of integer, bytestring, string, unit (`()`), boolean, or a pair of values.
-Or they can be a list of values.
+A primitive value is one of integer, bytestring, string, unit (`()`), boolean, or a pair[^pat] of values.
+Or they can be a list[^pat] of values.
 Lambdas are first-class values, and therefore a lambda application is represented as a value as well.

+[^pat]: A couple of pattern synonyms -- [`DefaultUniList` and `DefaultUniPair`](https://github.com/input-output-hk/plutus/blob/e995df9a339b69523e34bad35816ee1e4ddd9669/plutus-core/plutus-core/src/PlutusCore/Default/Universe.hs#L91-L94) -- are provided for convenience to deal with the parameterized types of pairs and lists.

 Finally, Plutus provides a special value called `Data` - which acts as an intermediate representation for Haskell values, allowing easy encoding and decoding of them.
 To access and build values of type `Data` you would be using Plutus-provided builtins.